Flavour and Electroweak Precision Constraints on a Simplified Dark Matter Model with a Light Spin-0 Mediator: Implications on Various Observables

 \subsection{FCCC Observables}

-In Sec. \ref{subsec:fccc}, we discussed how our model influences the effective vertices of FCCC.
+In sec.~\ref{subsec:fccc}, we discussed how our model influences the effective vertices of FCCC.
 These corrections are significant for processes where the SM contribution arises from tree-level diagrams, such as semileptonic and leptonic decays involving \(B\), \(B_s\), and \(K\) mesons.
 As we will see later, for low mediator mass, the constraints from FCCC processes are relaxed as compared to the rare FCNC and invisible decays.
-So here, we will just name the possible observable to which this simplified model can contribute.
-The detailed discussion can be found in \cite{Kolay:2024wns}. \paragraph{ $\underline{\text{Anomalous Couplings of $ t \to b W $ Decay}} $ :} The general Lagrangian for $ t \to b W_{\mu}^- $ decay is given by \cite{CMS:2020ezf,CMS:2020vac}:
+So here, we will just name the possible observables to which this simplified model can contribute.
+The detailed discussion can be found in \cite{Kolay:2024wns}. \paragraph{\underline{\bf Anomalous Couplings of $ tbW $ Vertex :}} The general Lagrangian for $ t \to b W_{\mu}^- $ decay is given by \cite{CMS:2020ezf,CMS:2020vac}: